bheimbu/evolutionary_ecology/docs/source/section.rst

 **MrBayes (Huelsenbeck and Ronquist, 2001)**

-MrBayes requires an alignment in ``NEXUS`` format and can be executed with a ``batch file`` or via command line.
+MrBayes requires an alignment in ``NEXUS`` format and can be executed with a :numref:`batch file` or via command line.
 Parameters are set prior to the analysis and are separated into three parts:

 - lset (likelihood settings)
 - prset (prior settings)